CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thewizardslimited.md

 # • PART I •<br/>THE STARTER RULES

-To get a general idea of how to play, read the Starter Rules sections that are marked with a bar on one side[^bar].
-Later you can refer to the other sections for more information on special situations.
+To get a general idea of how to play, read the Starter Rules sections that are marked with a bar on one side.[^bar] Later you can refer to the other sections for more information on special situations.

 #### Random Values